 The reference to Group Policy client-side extensions above is important and useful because most IT Admins are familiar with these, and when you explain that CSP achieve the same outcome but are managed out of the cloud from an MDM like Intune, they generally get the concept quite quickly.

-In essence, a CSP allows you to restrict/allow various functionality on an end device – in this case we will primarily be talking about Windows 10 – such as allowing the Edge web browser to make search recommendations.
+In essence, a CSP allows you to restrict/allow various functionality on an end device – in this case we will primarily be talking about Windows 10 – such as allowing the Microsoft Edge web browser to make search recommendations.
 Some of these settings are enabled via the GUI inside of Intune, others need to be manually created with a Custom CSP Policy (read on below for an example).
-To return to the Edge search setting example, in Intune the policy to allow search suggestions in the Microsoft Edge address bar uses Browser/AllowSearchSuggestionsinAddressBar in the Policy CSP
+To return to the Microsoft Edge search setting example, in Intune the policy to allow search suggestions in the Microsoft Edge address bar uses Browser/AllowSearchSuggestionsinAddressBar in the Policy CSP

 Once you understand the concept of what you can do with CSP and are ready to get your training wheels off, reading the full list of Policy CSP available here is a great starting point.
 In fact, because not all CSP are currently available in Intune’s GUI, you may find some advanced features that can only be deployed using the Custom CSP Policy (again, read on for a good example of this).